mkistler/azure-api-style-guide/openapi-style-guidelines.md

 * `TraitTreeNode`
 * `GetClassifiersTopLevelBrief`

-### Combine models when practical
+### Combine schemas when practical

-Use a single model to describe similar, compatible objects when practical.
+Use a single schema to describe similar, compatible objects when practical.
-For example, if a "Foo" has 8 properties and a "FooPlus" has the same 8 properties as "Foo" but also two more, it is usually preferable to combine these two models by adding the two additional properties from "FooPlus" into "Foo" as optional properties.
+For example, if a "Foo" has 8 properties and a "FooPlus" has the same 8 properties as "Foo" but also two more, it is usually preferable to combine these two schemas by adding the two additional properties from "FooPlus" into "Foo" as optional properties.

 ### Descriptions

-Every model and property should have a description.
+Every schema and property should have a description.
 These descriptions should match the API Reference descriptions wherever practical.
-Avoid describing a model as a "JSON object" since this will be incorrect for some SDKs.
+Avoid describing a schema as a "JSON object" since this will be incorrect in some SDKs.
-Rather, use the generic "object" in model descriptions.
+Rather, use the generic "object" in schema descriptions.

 Good: